openstack/devstack-vagrant/README.md

 What you should get
 -----------------------------------
-A 2 node devstack that includes cirros, fedora 20, and ubuntu 12.04 cloud images populated in glance.
+A 2 node devstack that includes cirros mini cloud image populated in glance.
+You can get other images population such as fedora 20, ubuntu 12.04, and ubuntu 14.04, just with a small addtion to ``extra_images`` part in ``config.yaml.sample``.

 Default security group with ssh and ping opened up.